rmoin/ContinousControl/report.md

 ```

 ## Ideas for Future Work

-Trainging occured in Udacity workspace.
+Training occured in Udacity workspace.
 In earlier versions of implementations, we had trouble getting the agents to learn.
 To combat this, we implemented gradient clipping using the torch.nn.utils.clip_grad_norm_ function and batch normalization.

 In future Proximal Policy Optimization (PPO), Trust Region Policy Optimization (TRPO) and Distributed Distributional Deterministic Policy Gradients (D4PG) methods could be explored.
 Also, we can explore prioritized experience replay — rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.